ikmildil/kubernetes/README.md

 # Creating Kubernetes Cluster Using Kubeadm:
-My focus is not to have a long documentation about Kubernetes working and it’s architecture but more emphasis on how these commands and tools work in conjunction to make up our cluster.
+My focus is not to have a long documentation about inner workings of Kubernetes and it’s architecture but more emphasis on how these commands and tools work in conjunction to make up our Kubernetes cluster.
 All these commands can be executed individually  step by step or run in a single script.
 When run individually we can find out  what really goes into creating a Kubernetes Cluster.
+That's the way i will recommend others to do.
+At least once to know what really goes on.

 These scripts have been tested on both Ubuntu 20.04 and 22.04 editions.
 I recommend 20.04 edition if possible because I have used this extensively in my own lab.
 The only difference regarding 22.04 that I came across was that while running scripts, the following  message  kept occurring which can be ignored.